Sunday, March 18, 2012

 3 months

-The cabbageworms, snails and slugs did some damage to the leaves but didn't affect the growth of the beets.
-If you're growing beets for salad greens in Kihei it's a good idea to cover them with a tulle net.
+The cabbageworms, snails and slugs did some damage to the leaves but it didn't affect the growth of the beets.
+If you're growing beets for the greens it's a good idea to cover them with a tulle net.

 Chioggia